migueldiasbr/node-pong/README.md

 - <s>Respond to ping requests on a default port;</s>
 - <s>Respond with a default answer "PONG";</s>
 - <s>Fewer dependencies as possible or no dependencies at all</s>
+- Implement in-memory list of ports, with or without file persistence, for dynamic project configuration;
 - <s>OPTIONAL: respond to ping requests on several ports;</s>
 - OPTIONAL: respond with a customized answer on the default port;
 - OPTIONAL: respond with a customized answer on several different ports;